steego/toychest/journal/2017-09/making-printer.md

-# How to Make an Object Printer in F#
+# Making Toys in F# - How to Make an Object Printer

 If you know me, you know LinqPad is one of my favorite tools of all time.
 It's a simple code snippet tool with some pretty incredible features.
 One of my